WengLab-InformaticsResearch/eMERGE-Invitae-Redox/redox_order/README.md

-# This is currently under development
+**This is currently under development**

 # About
 Scripts to place orders with Invitae for eMERGE participants using information from local REDCap.

 # Configuration
-Enter configuration settings in `redox-api.config`
+Enter REDCap and Redox configuration settings in `redox-api.config`

+Install python requirements:
+`pip install -r requirements.txt`

 # Run
 `python batch_order.py`